-All safety measures related to COVID-19 will be provided prior to the arrival of students to residence.
-Trent Housing will consult with Peterborough Public Health to ensure safety of all residents and staff.
-To review the current COVID-19 Precautionary Measures Policies please visit the Trent Housing website.
+For all safety measures related to COVID-19, Trent Student Housing will consult with Peterborough Public Health to ensure safety of all residents and staff.
+Updates will be posted on the Trent Student Housing website, and/or emailed to your trentu.ca email account.